Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/meteor.md

 #### Create your project

 Start by creating a new Meteor project if you don't have one set up already.
-The most common approach is to use<!-- --> [the Meteor CLI](https://docs.meteor.com/about/install.html).
+The most common approach is to use [the Meteor CLI](https://docs.meteor.com/about/install.html).

 Terminal